jorabin/KeePassJava2/readme.md

 ### Release

-The composite POM for the last release (2.2.2), Java 8 compatible, is
+The POM for the last release (2.2.3), Java 8 compatible, is

         <groupId>org.linguafranca.pwdb</groupId>
+        <artifactId>KeePassJava2-jackson</artifactId>
+        <version>2.2.3</version>

+at Maven Central.
+This provides access to the Jackson based implementation, which is now the recommended implementation.
+There is also a composite POM that provides access to all implementations (see [below](#database-implementations) for discussion).

+        <groupId>org.linguafranca.pwdb</groupId>
         <artifactId>KeePassJava2</artifactId>
-        <version>2.2.2</version>

-at Maven Central.
+        <version>2.2.3</version>

 Note that the artifactId has become Camel Case from release 2.1.x onwards.

 ### Snapshot

-Snapshot builds are erratically available at [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/linguafranca/pwdb/):
+Snapshot builds are erratically available at [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/linguafranca/pwdb/), next bug-fix release will be
+2.2.4-SNAPSHOT (on branch `develop`) and work-in-progress 3.0.0-SNAPSHOT (on branch `v3`):

         <groupId>org.linguafranca.pwdb</groupId>
         <artifactId>KeePassJava2</artifactId>
-        <version>2.2.3-SNAPSHOT</version>
+        <version>2.2.4-SNAPSHOT</version>

 with appropriate `<repositories>` entry, like: